SQ2CPA/LoRa_APRS_Wiki/lora_aprs_mobile_app/index.md

 ---

 > This documentation was last updated on 25 October 2025, and applies to app version **28.09.2025**.
+>
+> **Note:** The LoRa APRS App application has not yet begun full versioning.
+This will commence with the stable v1.0.0 release.

 **LoRa APRS App** is a mobile application for amateur radio operators, designed with a strong focus on **messaging and network monitoring**.
 Built by hams, for hams, this app prioritizes solid, reliable communication without the bloat.
 It does **not** send its own position beacons, acting as a dedicated interface for your LoRa APRS TNC but also works for AFSK VHF APRS.

+A key design principle is **true off-grid capability**.
+The application **does not require an internet connection** and **does not need access to your device's location services (GPS)** to function.
+The only requirement is a connection to your TNC, allowing you to operate completely independent of cellular or internet infrastructure.

 If you're looking for a "set and forget" client that runs in the background, auto-connects to your devices, and just works for messaging, this is the app for you.